emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## Rate Limit Service and TLS

-You can tell Ambassador to use TLS to talk to your service by using a `RateLimitService` with an `https://` prefix.
-However, you may also provide a `tls` attribute: if `tls` is present and `true`, Ambassador will originate TLS even if the `service` does not have the `https://` prefix.
+You can tell Ambassador Edge Stack to use TLS to talk to your service by using a `RateLimitService` with an `https://` prefix.
+However, you may also provide a `tls` attribute: if `tls` is present and `true`, Ambassador Edge Stack will originate TLS even if the `service` does not have the `https://` prefix.

 If `tls` is present with a value that is not `true`, the value is assumed to be the name of a defined TLS context, which will determine the certificate presented to the upstream service.

 ## Example

-The [Ambassador Rate Limiting Tutorial](/user-guide/rate-limiting-tutorial) has a simple rate limiting example.
+The [Ambassador Edge Stack Rate Limiting Tutorial](/user-guide/rate-limiting-tutorial) has a simple rate limiting example.
 For a more advanced example, read the [advanced rate limiting tutorial](/user-guide/advanced-rate-limiting) with Ambassador Pro tutorial.

 ## Further reading